John Burn (geneticist): Career and research

 Burn has been Professor of Clinical Genetics at Newcastle University since 1991 and a consultant specialist since 1984.
 He is a recognised authority on the genetics of cancer.
 He led the regional NHS Genetics Service for 20 years and helped to create the Centre for Life which houses an education and science centre alongside the Institute of Genetic Medicine and Northgene Ltd, the identity testing company he launched in 1995.
 He chairs DNA device company QuantuMDx.

 Between 2014 and 2018, he was a non-executive director of NHS England.
 In 2016, he was appointed Executive Chairman of Global Variome Ltd, a not-for-profit company supporting services to the international coordination work of the Human Variome Project.

 In 2017, he became Chair of Newcastle upon Tyne Hospitals NHS Foundation Trust.
+His term as chair of the trust ended in 2024, and was taken over by Professor Kath McCourt.

 Awards and honours

 In 2010, Burn was appointed Knight Bachelor by Her Majesty Queen Elizabeth II for outstanding services to medicine.

-He was chosen as one of the first 20 ‘local heroes’ to be commemorated with a brass plaque on Newcastle Quayside in 2014, and the following year, he received the Living North award for services to the North East 2000 – 2015.
+He was chosen as one of the first 20 'local heroes' to be commemorated with a brass plaque on Newcastle Quayside in 2014, and the following year, he received the Living North award for services to the North East 2000 – 2015.

-The Harveian Oration 2019 was delivered by Burn, his lecture ‘Prediction and prevention in the genomic era’, outlined the history of genetic medicine, presented the challenges in using genetics to predict medical conditions and explained how he looks forward to seeing if we can use its full potential to prevent disease in the future.
+The Harveian Oration 2019 was delivered by Burn, his lecture 'Prediction and prevention in the genomic era', outlined the history of genetic medicine, presented the challenges in using genetics to predict medical conditions and explained how he looks forward to seeing if we can use its full potential to prevent disease in the future.

 In 2020, Burn was selected as the incumbent of the 2020 Niehaus, Southworth, Weissenbach Award and Visiting Professorship in Clinical Cancer Genetics at Memorial Sloan Kettering Cancer Center.
 The award recognises leaders in the translation of germline genetics to preventive care of cancer patients and their families.
 Due to COVID-19 restrictions, Burn did not receive his award and present his lecture until May 2021.